kubeflow/blog/_posts/2023-07-26-kubeflow-user-survey-2023.md

 For some, support for a different installation tool isn’t the answer.
 We also received much feedback on the installation needing to be more lightweight.
-Due to the complexity of the stack and integration of many components, people are struggling to customize their kubeflow instance due to tight coupling and requirements of large resources.
+Due to the complexity of the stack and integration of many components, people are struggling to customize their Kubeflow instance due to tight coupling and requirements of large resources.

 In addition to installation, upgrades are also on top of the mind for many of the users.
 While there are some upgrade guides for specific distributions, many of the users are installing Kubeflow without distribution.
-Without upgrade guides provided for the raw manifest installation, upgrades take a great amount of effort for the users without guaranteeing that upgrading Kubeflow will not introduce breaking changes to their current setup.
-One survey respondent expressed, *“It's currently not possible to guarantee that upgrading kubeflow versions will work.
-We need to delete the entire cluster, database, and all the resources just to re-install from scratch.
-This generally results in losing data ( because nothing guarantees that the DB scheme will be compatible from one version to another).
-There should be an easy way to upgrade kubeflow.”*
+Without upgrade guides provided for the raw manifest installation, upgrades are taking a great amount of effort for the users.

 ### Monitoring Models and Model Registry